ethicalhackingplayground/mailsploit/README.md

 # mailsploit
 Sends some one a malicious payload through smtp and starts a listener with metasploit.

-# MailSploit Now Support Email Spoofing.
+# MailSploit Now Supports Email Spoofing.

 ### Requirements
 You need to have metasploit installed in order for this to work.